Connect with us

 Dr. Michelle Owens, an OB-GYN board-certified in maternal fetal medicine, said the situation is dire.

-“The of transitioning back to a non-pregnant state is not arbitrarily cut off at 60 days, or at two months,” Owens said.
+“The process of transitioning back to a non-pregnant state is not arbitrarily cut off at 60 days, or at two months,” Owens said.
 “It takes almost a year to have a baby.
 It takes almost a year to get back.”

 Henderson said she frequently sees mothers who are suffering from postnatal conditions like postpartum depression, hypertension and cardiomyopathy long after they give birth.